 Possible Issues for Volunteers with Disabilities

-Peace Corps staff will work with disabled Volunteers to support them in training, housing, job sites, or other areas to enable them to serve safely and effectively.
-For additional support, the Peace Corps’ Office of Recruitment and Diversity can be reached at [email protected].
+Compared to the United States, there is little infrastructure or services to accommodate individuals with disabilities.
+However, Peace Corps staff will work with Volunteers with disabilities to support them in training, housing, job sites, or other areas to enable them to serve safely and effectively.

 Possible Issues for Volunteer Couples

-Whether you practice a religion or not, you will probably find the Malawian practice of religion different than that in the United States.
+Whether you practice a religion or not, you will likely find the Malawian practice of religion different than that in the United States.
 You will notice how deeply religion is ingrained into the culture by the everyday conversations you hear or things you see.
-Malawians enjoy conversing, and they enjoy religion, so it makes sense that they love conversing about religion.
 Malawians, compared to other societies, are very tolerant of religions different from their own.
-Although Malawi is a mostly Christian nation, there is still a large Muslim population.
+Although Malawi is a mostly Christian nation, there is also a large Muslim population.

 Possible Issues for 50+ Volunteers